www.azhagi.com

 1. How to effect 'Direct Unicode Tamil Input' in ALL Windows applications?

-Important Note: For MS-Word and Powerpoint alone, the procedure is different and also some extra settings may be required to be effected before you commence 'Direct Unicode Typing' in them.
+Important Note: In WinXP alone, for MS-Word and MS-Powerpoint, the procedure is different.
 Click here to know the same.
 If it is for any other application, read the steps below.
+Also, for Unicode typing in Adobe InDesign, Adobe Photoshop, Adobe PageMaker, Corel's CorelDraw, etc., please see important information here.

 (See sample screen'snapshot below for better understanding)

-If you wish to change your typing mode from 'Phonetic' to 'Tamil Typewriter' or 'Tamilnet99', click on 'Preferences->Keyboard Layout' and choose your preferred layout.
-Alternately, you can right click on the Azhagi icon in the system tray, move your mouse to 'Typing mode' and select the preferred layout.
+• If you wish to change your typing mode from 'Phonetic' to 'Tamil Typewriter' or 'Tamilnet99', click on 'Preferences->Change Keyboard Layout' menu item in Azhagi's opening screen and choose your preferred layout.
+Alternately, you can also right click on Azhagi's system tray operating icon, move your mouse to 'Typing Mode' and select the preferred layout.

-Note: For MS-Word and Powerpoint, the procedure is different and also some extra settings may be required to be effected before you commence 'Direct Unicode Typing' in them.
+Note: In WinXP alone, for MS-Word and MS-Powerpoint, the procedure is different and also some extra settings may be required to be effected before you commence 'Direct Unicode Typing' in them.
 Click here to know the same.

 2. How to effect Unicode conversion in Azhagi?